Cancer Biology T-32 Training Grant

 Mackerell, Alexander D. Jr, PhD

-Drug design: force field development and computational studies of nucleic acids, proteins and carbohydrates
+Computational drug design: nucleic acids, proteins and carbohydrates

 Martin, Stuart S., PhD

-Cytoskeletal and apoptotic determinants of circulating breast tumor cell survival and metastasis
+Cytoskeletal determinants of circulating breast tumor cell survival and metastasis

 Njar, Vincent, PhD

-Rational discovery and development of anti-cancer agents for breast, prostate and pancreatic cancers
+Rational drug discovery of anti-cancer agents for breast, prostate and pancreatic cancers

 O'Connor, Timothy, PhD